 Place the giant roll into your tube pan and join the two ends by gently mashing them up together.
 Again, this will be tricky because of the size and somewhat unwieldy nature of the stuffed dough.

 Take the small strip of dough you set aside earlier and cut out the Vs if you wish.
 Use a bit of aquafaba to fix them in place them around the bread or just one, as below.

 Cover and set aside to prove in a warm place for approximately 30 minutes.
 The dough should have risen again to about halfway up the pan.
 Do not leave it too long.

 Once the casatiello has proven, it is ready to be baked.
 You may brush a bit of soy milk or aquafaba atop the bread to give it a glaze.

 Preheat oven to 200C.

 Place into the oven at 200C for 40-50 minutes, depending on your oven.

-“It’s wrong to use animals.
-Being fair means going vegan” (Francione).
+Peace begins on your plate.
 If you’re not vegan, please go vegan.
-It is easier than ever and http://www.howdoigovegan.com will help you get started
+It is easier than ever and https://www.internationalvegan.org will help you get started